Challenges and Solutions for Effective Medical Equipment Maintenance & Healthcare Performance Management

 Benefits of a Preventative Maintenance Plan for Patients and Healthcare Providers

-A preventive maintenance plan consists of multiple moving parts, from identifying your inventory and any related documentation, to getting ahead of emergency repairs before they cause issues and prevent your staff from being able to do their jobs.
+A preventive maintenance plan consists of multiple moving parts, from identifying your inventory and any related documentation, to getting ahead of emergency medical equipment repairs before they cause issues and prevent your staff from being able to carry out their duties.

-The benefits of planning with a well-crafted preventive maintenance plan are far-reaching and include the following:
+The benefits of planning a well-crafted medical equipment preventive maintenance plan are far-reaching and include the following:

 • Improved patient efficiencies stemming from readily available equipment when needed to provide care